dhananjaypai08/Dobby/README.md

 4. Matching loops emit balance deltas staged per user, then a commit phase applies netted adjustments atomically
 5. Cancellations and partial fills only touch the narrow slice of state corresponding to the affected level and user delta entries

-`@arcologynetwork/concurrentlib` augments this by providing concurrency-safe accumulation constructs so independent matching segments can co-exist without non-deterministic interleaving.

 ## Deployed (Arcology Dev Chain 118)
 These addresses come from `contracts/ignition/deployments/chain-118/deployed_addresses.json`.